 - Local authorities : Region Grand Est and Region Bourgogne-Franche-Comté

 - 5 Universities (Université de Strasbourg, Université de Bourgogne, Université de Reims Champagne-Ardenne, Université de Franche-Comté et Université de Lorraine)

 - 5 Universities Hospitals (Strasbourg, Dijon, Reims, Besançon et Nancy) et 1 local hospital (Metz-Thionville)

 - 4 Cancer centers (Centre Paul Strauss in Strasbourg, Centre Georges-François Leclerc in Dijon, Institut Jean Godinot in Reims and Institut de Cancérologie de Lorraine in Nancy)

 - Charities and Patients organisations (Ligue contre le Cancer, Fondation ARC)

-Mme Marie-Guite Dufay, President of the Bourgogne Franche-Comté region, was elected president of the Cancéropôle Est in September 2016.
-She succeed President François Patriat (2009-2015) and President Adrien Zeller (1st president of the Cancéropôle).
+Mr Franck LEROY, President of the Grand Est region, was elected president of the Cancéropôle Est in 2023.
+He succeed President Jean ROTTNER, President Marie-Guite DUFAY (2016-2022), President François PATRIAT (2009-2015) and President Adrien ZELLER (1st president of the Cancéropôle).

 The Cancéropôle’s coordination team is available to answer your questions, as well as to discuss and evaluate beneficial opportunities for your projects.